veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 - **Seaborn** for visualization
 - **Yellowbrick** for clustering
 - **Catboost** for classification approach.

+### Tried approaches | Task 3

+- **SVD of User-Item Matrix**: filling missing values with -2 and use low-rank factorizations ($r = 20$).
+- **User-Based Approach (Collaborative Filtering)**: Calculate similarities between users and recommend banners liked by similar users for each user..
+- **Item-Based Approach**: recommend for each user banners similar to ones he liked.
+Our best solution (0.535 top-20 accuracy)
+- **Clustering**: recommend banners from the most liked category (did not work because clusters are not large enough).

+More details about EDA and our implementations of algorithms above in `.ipybn` file in `Task3` folder.

 You can also run a `task3_script.py` *having all test and train data in the same directory* to get best predictions according to item-based approach.

 ---